 CA verifies the source of a certificate request before issuance.
-If crypto medium is opted for the key generation and storage, the details such as make, model, serial no etc are also recorded.
+If the crypto medium has opted for key generation and storage, the details such as make, model, serial no, etc are also recorded.
 Certificates are checked to ensure that all fields and extensions are properly populated.
 After generation, verification, and acceptance, CA publishes the certificate in the repository.